sverdexyz/raspi-gpt2-bot/README.md

 ## Get Twitter credentials
 https://developer.twitter.com/en/portal/products/elevated

+## Big Change to aigentext
+All references to tensorflow are being removed. tensorflow and gpt2 was replace with aigentext and ai = aitextgen(model="EleutherAI/gpt-neo-125M") which proiduces tweets in 10 seconds instead of 25 mintues.

 ## Install on Raspberry 4
 - Recommended to be ONLY run on a Raspberry Pi as the old version of Tensorflow is very insecure